Saliba language: Grammar

 "Sáliba is an SOV language with noun classes and nominal classifiers.
 The language has a rich morphological system.
 In some cases, the realization of a verbal morpheme depends upon the form of the stem."

 Related languages

-The extinct Ature language, once spoken on the Orinoco River near the waterfalls of Atures, Venezuela, is unattested but was said to be 'little different' from Saliba, and so may have formed a Saliban branch.
+The extinct Ature language, once spoken on the Orinoco River near the waterfalls of Atures, Venezuela, is unattested but was said to be 'little different' from Saliba.
+Some have proposed that the Ature were ancestors of the Piaroa people.